 Recruitment can be done well.
 Or recruitment can be done badly.
-Here are some things not to do, and why.
+Here are some things that you mustn't do, and why.

 I. Interviews are two-way affairs.
 Many managers forget this and assume that the interviewee is super-keen to have the job – and as a result the manager can do anything and say anything to the interviewee without negative effect on their organisation.
 You and your management team who might conduct interviews are on measure too.

 II.
 Remember, the interviewee could, one day, be a major decision-maker in your organisation’s success and even personally in your career.
 You may decline to hire them, but they may then go on, for example, to be a major decision-maker in a potential customer.
 Even if you don’t make them an offer, you need them to leave the interview with a very positive opinion of you and your organisation.

 III.
 Don’t do anything to the interviewee during the process that you would not be very pleased to have done to you.
 And don’t ask any questions, or frame the questions in a manner, or make comments during interview that you would dislike yourself.